 Tags can be customized.
 When selecting the Tag subject action, note the following:

 This action may destroy the existing DKIM signatures in email messages, leading to a DKIM verification failure by the downstream mail server.

 To prevent tags from breaking digital signatures, select Do not tag digitally signed messages.

-To add ignored peers to skip DKIM verification for specific sender domains, specify one or multiple sender domain names and click Add.
+To add ignored peers to skip DKIM verification for specific sender domains, specify one or multiple sender domain names, IP addresses, or CIDR blocks, and click Add.

-Trend Micro Email Security will not implement DKIM verification for email messages from the specific domain.
+Trend Micro Email Security will not implement DKIM verification for email messages from the specific domain, IP addresses, or CIDR blocks.
 The email messages will continue to the next step in the regular delivery process.

 However, this does not mean the email messages have passed DKIM verification.
 They will fail subsequent DMARC authentication if they do not actually meet specific criteria of the DKIM standard.